Afsaneh-Karami/Robot-programing/README.md

 following the edge and its direction (follow the edge as far as there is no dynamic obstacle).
 I use a topological map that matches all words.
+* move-based <br/>
+* Move-base package is responsible for moving the robot to the destination based on two motion planners: the global and local path planners (each planner uses its own cost or occupancy map).
+The global one uses a search algorithm to find a suitable path free of static obstacles to the goal.
+The local path planner executes the planned trajectory while avoiding dynamic obstacles.
+The local path planner produces the velocity command, and its modified parameters are max and min velocity and acceleration.
+It has two built-in approaches, dynamic window approach (DWA) and Trajectory Rollout.
+In both algorithms, three component contributes to producing suitable velocity, which is the target heading (distance to the goal), clearance (avoiding obstacle), and velocity (supports fast movements) [1].
+A DWA simulates one step of movement to score the function, and trajectory rollout goes for more steps.
+So, in the trajectory rollout, paths that lead to the obstacle are ignored.
+In fact, in the scoring function, more steps make the scale of avoiding obstacles higher compared to the goal distance scale.
+Based on the narrow rows in this project, DWA was considered to decrease obstacle avoidance sensitivity and go faster toward the destination.
+There are three built-in functions carrot-planner, navfn (Dijkstra AL), and global-planner(A* AL) for global path planner.
+A* algorithm considers both the cost map and distance to the goal.
+The Dijkstra considers just cost value.
+In comparison, A* pays more attention to the path leading to the goal, and Dijkstra can better avoid several obstacles.
+In this project, both algorithms were tested, and Dijkstra was selected because it goes to discover the cost value for a wider space.
+It could better find its path when there were several adjacent obstacles, although its computation time is higher.
+So, the probability of getting stuck is lower.
+Two recovery behaviour, conservative-reset and aggressive-reset, were activated in the planner yaml file as a solution when the robot gets stuck and put the value of 1.1 for conservative-reset.
+This value should be near the max of inflation-radius*cost-scaling-factor of local.
+Therefore it can be activated before going so close to obstacles and getting stuck with the cost map.
+The robot should have the ability to rotate for recovery behaviour.
+To be able to change the parameter of the move-base package, this package was run from the local folder.
+Two important parameters that indicate the value of the cost map are inflationradius and cost-scaling-factor, which are related to obstacle avoidance.
+In the simulation environment, the rows that the robot can cross are narrow, and, in some worlds, the trees grew a lot.
+Therefore, these parameters must be low to allow the robot to move through this environment.
+Even if the parameters were decreased to the lowest value, the robot can hardly move in the world vineyard stages 3 and 4 and mostly get stuck.
+The value of the inflation-radius and cost-scalingfactor for local are 0.67 and 1.5, respectively.
+The values for the global cost map are 0.4 and 2 for the inflation-radius and cost-scaling-factor, respectively.
+The local parameter should be higher than the global because the global cost map is on top of the local cost map.
+Local parameters are more related to the robot’s size and free space in the environment.
+The robot should be able to move and turn.
+The obstacle-range is 1.5 m, the maximum value that an obstacle can consider in the cost map (1.5 m from the robot), and the raytrace-range is 5.5 m, which is the distance that sensor can see the obstacles.